playgameservices/android-basic-samples/BasicSamples/TrivialQuest2/README.md

 4. Create your project in the Google Play Developer Console.<br>
 5. Link your app.<br>
 6. Copy the `APP ID` from the console into `TrivialQuest2/values/ids.xml`.<br>
-7. Set up four events in the Play Games console.
+7. Set up four events in the console.
 As you create each event, copy its identifier into `TrivialQuest2/values/ids.xml`.<br>
 8. If you are using Android Studio, resync gradle, and build the TrivialQuest 2 module.<br>